polarfire-soc/apps/linux_applications/Source/Accessing_Fabric_LSRAM_using_UIO/Readme.md

 ```
 root@icicle-kit-es:~# cd /opt/microchip/apps/
 ```
+To run the application, follow these steps:

-Type the ./LSRAM_read_write command and Press Enter to execute the application.
+1. Type the ./LSRAM_read_write command and Press Enter to execute the application.

 ```